luismts/100-days-of-blockchain-code/README.md

 ### Day 84: October 10, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Added login option to homepage / added a help section
+**Today's Progress**: Added login option to homepage / added a help section.

 **Thoughts**: For now when someone visits the `/login` page they will automatically be logged in.
 Later on, you will have an option to login/register.
 Not everyone will have Metamask installed yet, which is needed for viewing your dashboard.
 So after logging in you will be redirected to the homepage.